kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 # Wordpress on GCP Free Tier - Install Guide
 This install guide outlines the steps to build, configure, and deploy this solution into a Google Cloud Platform (GCP) project.
-Previous exposure to GCP and Linux are beneficial, but not required.
+Previous exposure to GCP and Wordpress are beneficial, but not required.

 These instructions will leverage the use of two interfaces into your GCP environment:
 - The [Cloud Console](https://cloud.google.com/cloud-console): a web-based admin interface